ASUS-AICS/LibMultiLabel/docs/api/nn_tutorial.rst

 ----------------------------

 We use the function ``init_trainer`` to initialize a trainer, which controls processes such as the number of training loops.
-The example is shown as the follows.

 .. literalinclude:: ../examples/bert_quickstart.py
     :language: python3
     :lines: 38

-In this example, we set the number of training loops as ``epochs=15``, and focus on the metric ``P@5`` over validation set.
+In this example, we set the number of training loops by ``epochs=15``, and the validation metric by ``val_metric = 'P@5'``.
 For the other variables of ``init_trainer``, please check in `here <../api/nn.html#libmultilabel.nn.nn_utils.init_trainer>`_.

 Step 7.
 Create data loaders
 ---------------------------

-In most cases, we do not load full data set for training/validating/testing a bert model due to the limitation of hardware, which usually comes from the insufficient memory storage issue.
+In most cases, we do not load a full set due to the hardware limitation.
-Therefore, data loader can load the data set as many random sampling subsets, which is usually denoted by ``batch``, and the hardware can then handle a batch of the data in one time.
+Therefore, a data loader can load a batch of samples each time.

-Let us show an example that creates pytorch data loaders form the datasets we created in `Step 3 <nn_tutorial.html#step-3-load-libmultilabel-format-data-set>`_.

 .. literalinclude:: ../examples/bert_quickstart.py
     :language: python3